antonhornquist/monorepo1/README.md

 ![eventstore target with dependencies](build-graph-2.png)

-Since packages represent folders in the workspace these are the relevant items to use in a sparse checkout
+Since packages represent folders in the workspace these are items that can be considered for use in a sparse checkout of the source code based on the eventstore target.

 ```
 $ bazel query --noimplicit_deps "deps(//eventstore)" --output package